Previous dayJanuary 18, 2026Next day

 6.5 km---✓ ReviewedUSGS →

-January 18, 2026 brought a magnitude 2.4 earthquake 11 km S of Leilani Estates, Hawaii, logged at 20:46 UTC.
-At a depth of 6.5 km, the event was shallow crustal.
+A magnitude 2.4 earthquake was recorded 11 km S of Leilani Estates, Hawaii on January 18, 2026 at 20:46 UTC.
+This was a shallow crustal earthquake, focused at 6.5 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.364°, -154.933°.
+Coordinates: 19.364°, -154.933°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18